lun0522/lighter/README.md

 ![](https://docs.google.com/uc?id=1bDVu0Dg5Up1H-qGhjxNOfEx191Fhtbv-)

-For both graphics pipeline and compute pipeline, we provide a builder class respectively.
+For graphics pipeline and compute pipeline, we provide a builder class respectively.
 If any pipeline state is changed, the user is expected to discard the old pipeline, but reuse the builder to update those changed states, and then rebuild the pipeline.
 For example, after the window is resized, the user may